n00bgineer/tracepath/README.md

 ```

 That's all you need to setup the development server, but there's more, you'll also need to setup the diagonostics server.
 Head over to `tracepath-diagonostics` repo for more info.

+## Contributing

+Contributions are welcome!
+If you find any issues or want to add new features, please open an issue or submit a pull request to the GitHub repository.

+Before contributing, please read the contribution guidelines.
+If you have any questions or need assistance, please contact our support team at `n00bgineer@protonmail.com`.